-Macron, Le Pen in final round of France's presidential election: Estimates
+Le Pen faces Macron in final round of French presidential election, estimates say

 - Early projections suggest Macron and Le Pen have made it through to the second round

-(CNN)Polls have closed in France's bitterly divisive presidential election.
-Early projections suggest Emmanuel Macron and Marine Le Pen have made it through to the second round runoff.
+- Defeated candidates and other politicians have called on voters to back Macron against Le Pen

+(CNN)France's far-right leader Marine Le Pen will face a relative novice, the independent centrist Emmanuel Macron, in the final round of the country's presidential election, early projections suggest.

-According to estimates from CNN affiliate BFMTV and polling company Elabe, centrist newcomer Emmanuel Macron secured 24% of the vote, with National Front leader Marine Le Pen close behind on 21.8%.
+According to estimates from CNN affiliate BFMTV and polling company Elabe, newcomer Macron secured 24% of the vote, with National Front leader Le Pen close behind on 21.8%.

+The result, if confirmed, is a comprehensive rejection of traditional French politics.
+Neither candidate hails from the establishment parties that have dominated France for decades.

-BFMTV and Elabe suggest scandal-hit conservative François Fillon and far-left wildcard Jean-Luc Mélenchon secured 19.9% and 19.3% of the vote respectively, and have been knocked out of the closely-fought race.
+BFMTV and Elabe suggest scandal-hit conservative François Fillon and far-left wildcard Jean-Luc Mélenchon won 19.9% and 19.3% of the vote respectively, and have been knocked out of the closely-fought race.

+Speaking to supporters in Henin-Beaumont, anti-immigration, anti-European Union candidate Le Pen hailed the result: "It is time to free French people from arrogant elites ...
+I am the people's candidate."

+"The French people must seize this opportunity, because the enormous challenge of this election is the wild globalization that puts our civilization at risk," Le Pen said.

+"Either we continue to disintegrate without any borders, without any controls, unfair international competition, mass immigration and the free circulation of terrorists, or you choose France with borders," she added.

-A huge cheer went up at Macron's campaign headquarters as the news came through.
+A huge cheer went up at Macron's campaign headquarters as news of the results came through.
 "France's political map is tonight redrawn," said CNN's Melissa Bell, who was at the scene.

 "It's a political earthquake in this country and in Europe," veteran journalist Christine Ockrent told CNN.
 "Macron's is a remarkable achievement, because he represents optimism."